conjure-cp/conjure/docs/essence.rst

 This section gives a description of Essence, a more thorough description can be found in the reference paper on Essence is :cite:`frisch2008essence`.

-We will adapt a BNF-style format to describe all the constructs of the language.
+We will adopt a BNF-style format to describe all the constructs of the language.
+In the BNF format, we use double-quotes for terminal strings, and we use a ``list`` construct to indicate a list of syntax elements.

+``list`` has two variants:

+1. First variant takes two arguments where the first argument is the syntax of the items of the list and second argument is the item separator.
+2. Second variant takes an additional third argument which indicates the surrounding bracket for the list.
+The third argument can be one of round brackets (``()``), curly brackets (``{}``), or square brackets (``[]``).

 Problem Specification
 ---------------------